Merctrans/morons/README.md

 16. **Post-Deployment Tasks:**
     - Automate post-deployment tasks like database migrations and cache clearance.

-By following this CI/CD convention, you ensure a streamlined and automated process for building, testing, and deploying your MES project while maintaining code quality, consistency, and reliability across different environments.
+By following this CI/CD convention, you ensure a streamlined and automated process for building, testing, and deploying your MORONS project while maintaining code quality, consistency, and reliability across different environments.

-# Odoo Repository Pattern Best Practices for MES Project
+# Odoo Repository Pattern Best Practices for MORONS Project

 Current Pattern:
 ```mes/